-The expectation of the PPP awards is that these will have a highly significant impact through novel approaches that can ultimately improve health care to at-risk populations.
-Such pilots could include: development of novel monitoring systems and/or interventions that could impact patient awareness or health needs.
-Pre-clinical and clinical translational proposals that are related to the mission of the NNE-CTR are also welcome.
-NNE-CTR is particularly interested in pilot studies addressing questions related to Addiction Medicine, Cancer (lung, prostate, breast and others), and Cardiovascular Disease (including affected by obesity and diabetes).
-Research that addresses health care issues relevant to rural communities is an additional priority of the NNE-CTR and PPP.
+The expectation of the PPP awards is that these will have a highly significant impact through novel approaches that can ultimately improve health care to at-risk and underconsidered populations.
+Such pilots could include: development of novel monitoring systems, assessment of barriers to healthcare access, and/or interventions that could impact patient awareness or health needs.
+Pre-clinical and clinical translational proposals that are related to the mission of the NNE-CTR are welcome.
+The NNE-CTR is particularly interested in pilot studies addressing questions related to addiction medicine, cancer (lung, prostate, breast and others), and cardiovascular disease (including affected by obesity and diabetes).
+Research that addresses healthcare issues relevant to rural communities is an additional priority of the NNE-CTR and PPP.

 Projects should be designed to produce publishable results and to provide preliminary data for an external grant application.
-We encourage proposals that involve collaborations between investigators at the two central institutions (MMC and UVM), between basic scientists and clinical investigators, or between population health scientists and community practitioners.
-Collaborations across Institutions within the NNE-CTR, and development of multidisciplinary teams are also encouraged.
-Prior recipients of a “Practice Stipend” award within the Rural Health Research and Delivery Core are encouraged to work with faculty at UVM or MMC to develop full Pilot Project Applications.
+We encourage proposals that involve collaborations between investigators across our affiliated central institutions, between basic scientists and clinical investigators, and/or between population health scientists and community practitioners.
+Development of multidisciplinary teams is highly encouraged.
+Prior recipients of a “Practice Stipend” award within the Community Engagement & Outreach Core are encouraged to work with faculty at UVM or MMC to develop full Pilot Project Applications.

 - $10,000–$50,000, 1-year awards (funds cannot be used for PI salary support).

-- At least one member of the team must hold a faculty or affiliation appointment at MMC, UVM or USM.
-Junior faculty are encouraged to apply, but must involve a senior mentor in the application
+- At least one member of the team must hold a faculty or affiliation appointment at MMC, UVM, or USM.
+Junior faculty are encouraged to apply and must involve a senior mentor in the application.